SciPy 2024#

 • Effectively use Xarray’s multidimensional indexing and computational patterns

-• Understand how Xarray can wrap other array types in the scientific Python ecosystem
+• Understand how Xarray integrates with other libraries in the scientific Python ecosystem

 • Learn how to leverage Xarray’s powerful backend and extension capabilities to customize workflows and open a variety of scientific datasets